ms-landrieu/docs/docs/language/DataStoreClass.md

 #### Description

-The `openDatastore` command <!-- REF #_command_.openDatastore.Summary -->connects the application to a remote datastore identified by the *connectionInfo* parameter<!-- END REF --> and returns a matching `cs.DataStore` object associated with the *localID* local alias.
+The `openDatastore` command <!-- REF #_command_.openDatastore.Summary -->connects the application to a remote datastore identified by the *connectionInfo* parameter<!-- END REF --> and returns a matching `cs.DataStore` object associated with the *localID* alias on the Qodly Cloud instance.
 All objects exposed in the remote datastore are available as properties of the `cs.DataStore` returned object.

 The configuration of parameters depends on the target datastore.
 In the current Qodly implementation, the following target datastore type is supported: